almibe/talks/mdls2021/pres.md

  * Much closer to what I want
  * I was first introduced to RDF in class in grad school
- * "Statement" oriented rather than *Document* oriented
+ * *Statement* oriented rather than *Document* oriented
- * Has a clear specification with serialization formats, query language, schemas, and ontologies
+ * Has a clear specification with related serialization formats, a query language, and support for schemas ontologies
  * Multiple implementations

 ---